eagercheesecake/Rise-of-the-GOO-Notes/content/Sessions/Session 17 - The Party Reunites.md

 Moiloc opens the nearby door to see a seemingly endless hallway.
 She then tries to knock down one of the doors, but it seems far too sturdy.
 The other is rotten and falls of easily.
 Inside in a storeroom.
 Most food in the room is mid-rot, but Moiloc finds a small, pristine box, and finds a bright purple, pristine dagger, made of solid amethyst.
 The pommel has a face on it.
 She wraps it in traveling clothes, and tells the others that she found nothing.
 Branwyn notices that she is lying.

 Brewster notices Illusion magic - everywhere.
 Even the trio has an aura of illusion magic.
 However, the blood trail is definitely real.
 The long hallway is narrow.
-Moiloc leads, followed by Brewster, [[Puck]], and Branwyn.
+Moiloc leads, followed by Brewster, [[Puck Nash|Puck]], and Branwyn.
 Once Branwyn enters, the door disappears.
 ## Lothric
 Kaldrake presses his face into the water.
 He feels himself floating in space, hanging from the roof of a cavern.
 There is a purple crystal chained to the ceiling of the cavern.
 He pulls back, and sees a flooded underground city.
 The crystal is above a state building.
 He phases up, through the ceiling, and notices he is above brown mountains - forest to the south, desert to the east.